Pompeo was the representative for Kansas’s 4th congressional district and was a Republican. He served from 2011 to 2017.

-Each dot in the chart below was a member of the House of Representatives in 2016.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Pompeo is shown as a purple triangle. (analysis methodology)
+Pompeo is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2016 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Pompeo was the primary sponsor of 2 bills that were enacted:

 - H.R.
 1848 (113th): Small Airplane Revitalization Act of 2013

 - H.R.
 3363 (113th): Small Airplane Revitalization Act of 2013

 Does 2 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.